Guidelines and Handbooks for Free Download

 Based on two years of exploration of data sources, and through innovative surveys, the report shows that 4,5% of the European population actively participates in collective singing activities.
 This represents 37 Million collective singers on the European continent, gathered in about 1 million choirs or ensembles.

-- Full Singing Europe report (PDF – English)
+- Full Singing Europe report (PDF – EN)

-- Résumé du rapport Singing Europe (PDF – French)
+- Résumé du rapport Singing Europe (PDF – FR)

-- Zusammenfassung des Singing Europe Berichts (PDF – German)
+- Zusammenfassung des Singing Europe Berichts (PDF – DE)